-I joined the Baylor University faculty during Summer 2000 as Professor of Finance and Insurance, and was appointed to the Frank S. Groner Memorial Chair of Finance during Fall 2002.
-During the Spring 2006 semester, I held an Adjunct Professor appointment at the University of Pennsylvania’s Wharton School, and I subsequently held a Visiting Scholar appointment there from 2007-2013.
+I joined the Baylor University faculty during Summer 2000 as Professor of Finance and Insurance and was appointed to the Frank S. Groner Memorial Chair of Finance during Fall 2002.
+During the Spring 2006 semester, I held an Adjunct Professor appointment at the University of Pennsylvania’s Wharton School and subsequently held a Visiting Scholar appointment at Wharton from 2007-2013.
 Currently, in addition to my faculty position at Baylor, I am also a Research Fellow at Baylor’s Baugh Center for Entrepreneurship & Free Enterprise.

 My research is both prescriptive and descriptive, in that I do both theoretical and empirical work.
 The research techniques that I employ are derived primarily from the fields of financial economics and econometrics.
 For more information about my research, see my CV at http://garven.com/vita.pdf.